 The Executive Committee

-I would like to stand for the shadow executive committee as I have worked for the University of Westminster for many years in the Faculty of Architecture and the Built Environment.
-I am Professor of Urban Regeneration and I both teach and carry out research in town planning and urban regeneration.
+I have been a member of the executive committee since designation as I have worked for the University of Westminster for many years in the Faculty of Architecture and the Built Environment.
 The University has been established in the area for over a century and plays an important role in the life of the local community.
 The Vice-Chancellor has asked me to represent the University on the Forum.
 I have also lived in Goodge Street for 30 years and continue to be an active member of local organizations such as the Fitzrovia Trust.

 I am strongly in favor of the Forum as the legitimate and representative voice of local residents and businesses.
 I can bring enthusiasm, a good knowledge of housing, planning, and transport, all of which will assist in the preparation of a neighbourhood plan.